 I’m not sure I’d describe Sutton Valence as quirky really unless you count the fabulous Pets Corner, where you’ll find school guinea pigs (the children share in the responsibility of caring for them).

 It’s not a ‘quirk’ but more a ‘style’ of the school – inclusiveness.
 All of Y6 Prefect for a term.
 The thinking behind this is that sometimes it’s only when children are given the position of responsibility that they grow in self-esteem and rise to the occasion.
 This way, the Headteacher tells me, they’ve discovered sometimes those kids you least expect really step up to the challenge.
 I agree with this theory 100 per cent – when I worked at a huge secondary comp I made my noisiest Y11 a Library Prefect (he did a great job and thrived on the responsibility).

 WRAP AROUND CARE

 Children may be dropped off at School from 7.30am, in time for breakfast (cereals, toast, fruit etc) at 7.50am.
 This, combined with Little Suttons for Pre-Prep and tea for them and Prep children, offers parents extended care from 7.30am until 6pm, every day during term time.

-The mums I spoke to are extremely pro Sutton Valence and are really pleased that Miss Claire Corkran (who was acting Headteacher while the position was being filled) has been formally appointed to the role.
+The mums I spoke to are extremely pro Sutton Valence and Miss Claire Corkran is a popular Headteacher.
 Sport and music get a big thumbs up, as does setting and nurturing side.
-Everyone said the school fosters a real sense of community and that they felt there was something special about the school.
+Everyone said that, here, they foster a real sense of community and that they felt there was something special about the school.

 THE MUDDY VERDICT: